-Non-fungible tokens (NFTs) are like cryptoassets as they rely on the same programming technology and exist on distributed ledgers.
+Non-fungible tokens (NFTs) are like cryptoassets.
+They rely on the same programming technology and exist on distributed ledgers.
 However, they are not the same as cryptoassets.
 NFTs are unique and are not interchangeable.

 NFTs and GST

 NFTs are classified as a service for GST.
 Selling NFTs is subject to GST so you need to register for GST if you sell more than $60,000 worth of NFTs in a 12-month period.
 If the NFTs are sold to people outside of New Zealand the sales are zero-rated for GST purposes.